What are the main methods of resolving commercial disputes?

 What, if any, are the pre-action conduct requirements in your jurisdiction and what, if any, are the consequences of non-compliance?

-How are commercial proceedings commenced?
+How are proceedings commenced in your jurisdiction?
 Is service necessary and, if so, is this done by the court (or its agent) or by the parties?

 Proceedings are generally commenced upon the filing of a complaint.
 Service of summons is generally necessary for a court to acquire the jurisdiction over the person of the defendant.
-Summons is served, by default, by the court sheriff.
-Summons is served by the plaintiff in the event that the sheriff fails to serve summons, or if the summons is to be served outside the judicial region of the court where the case is pending.
+By default, summons is served by the court sheriff.
+By way of exception, summons may be served by the plaintiff in the event that either the sheriff fails to serve summons, or if the summons is to be served outside the judicial region of the court where the case is pending.

-How does the court determine whether it has jurisdiction over a claim?
+How does the court determine whether it has jurisdiction over a claim in your jurisdiction?

-How does the court determine what law will apply to the claims?
+How does the court determine which law governs the claims in your jurisdiction?

-In what circumstances, if any, can claims be disposed of without a full trial?
+In what circumstances, if any, can claims be disposed of without a full trial in your jurisdiction?

-In the Philippine jurisdiction, claims may be disposed of without a full trial if a party moves for a judgement on the pleadings.
 A judgement on the pleadings is rendered based on the submissions of the parties, before the trial, and if the answer of the defendant fails to tender an issue, or otherwise admits the material allegations of the adverse party.
-A summary judgment may also be issued upon motion by a defending party if the pleadings, supporting affidavits, depositions and admissions on file, show that, except as to the amount of damages, there is no genuine issue as to any material fact.
+On the other hand, summary judgment is issued upon motion by a defending party if the pleadings, supporting affidavits, depositions and admissions on file, show that, except as to the amount of damages, there is no genuine issue as to any material fact.

 Under the amended rules, the court may motu proprio include in the pre-trial order that the case shall be submitted for summary judgment or judgment on the pleadings, without need of position papers or memoranda if it determines, after pre-trial, that there are no more controverted facts, or no more genuine issue as to any material fact, or an absence of any issue, or should the answer fail to tender an issue.
 In such cases, judgment shall be rendered within ninety (90) calendar days from termination of the pre-trial.